Fabbboy/Fabbboy/README.md

 # 💫 About Me:
 Hey I'm a student learning how to code.
 I taught myself programming for the most part.
 It started with C# and Unity.
 After that I learned Javascript.
 I then programmed Discordbots and websites with it.
 After Javascript came the switch to compiled languages.
 First Java or Kotlin and then I got involved with C++/C. Recently I also started to learn Golang.
+My favorite programming language is C++ i use it for almost every project.

 ## 🌐 Socials: